British Artists – Francis Bacon

 by Andrew Brighton

-The British Artist Series books are affordable and accessible introductions by leading authorities to some of the greatest figures in British art.
+Comprehensive and holistic in nature, The British Artist Series books employ the insights of art luminaries to illuminate the most renowned artists in the history of Britannica.
 This time the focus is on one of my eternal favourites:

 Bacon is widely known for his giant canvasses spilling out nightmarish visions and contorted bodies in their raw and fleshy glory.